imtapps/code-review-guide/README.md

   - Is test coverage adequite?
     - How many lines of non-test code can I delete without breaking any tests?
     - Do tests cover both positive and negative scenarios?
+  - Is the code DRY?
+    - Is the code DRY when considering our common libraries, open source libraries, standard libraries, etc
   - Are there any (obvious) linting violations?
   - Can it be refactored?
     - Methods that look large